Risks of heterogeneously persistent higher moments

-The realized higher-order moments exhibit strong time series dynamics \cite{amaya2015} and may thus have unexplored transitory and persistent components that create heterogeneous types of risks matching our theoretical expectation.
-To explore such risk, we decompose the realized measures to their horizon-specific components.
+The realized higher-order moments exhibit strong time series dynamics \citep{amaya2015} and may thus have unexplored transitory and persistent components that create heterogeneous types of risks matching our theoretical expectation.
+To explore such risks and work with the assumption of heterogeneous investment horizons, we decompose the realized measures to their horizon-specific components.

-Assume that a realized moment $RDM_t \in \{RDVOL_t, RDS_t,RDK_t\}$ has two orthogonal components capturing economic cycles shorter than $2^j$ periods (for example months) and longer than $2^j$ periods for $j \ge 1$.
-These represent the short-run and long-run components capturing transitory and permanent information contained in the higher moments respectively.
-As discussed earlier, we can decompose our risk factors into components operating over the short and the long horizons as
+Above we discuss how to decompose an higher moment $MMT_t$ to two orthogonal components capturing economic cycles shorter than $2^j$ periods (for example months) and longer than $2^j$ periods for $j \ge 1$ capturing transitory and permanent information contained in the higher moments respectively.
+A realized higher moment $RDM_t \in \{RDVOL_t, RDS_t,RDK_t\}$ can be decomposed in an identical fashion as

-where $RDM_t^{(s)}$ denotes short-run realized moment computed as a sum of the corresponding elements up to j, and $RDM_t^{(l)}$ denotes long-run realized moment consisting of the elements larger than j.
+where $RDM_t^{(\tr)}$ denotes transitory component of realized moment computed as a sum of the corresponding elements up to $j$, and $RDM_t^{(\p)}$ denotes persistent component of realized moment consisting of the elements larger than $j$.